satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 scientific rigor while lessening the burden on each individual reviewer, as long as they review specific components of the article they are knowledgeable about.
-A third would be to conduct a preliminary review consisting of a limited, possibly anonymous\ :sup:``[e] <#cmnt5>`_`\ and expedited review process prior to the full and open review as we propose.
+A third would be to conduct a preliminary review consisting of a limited, possibly anonymous and expedited review process prior to the full and open review as we propose.
 At different stages of such a tiered review, reviewers might be assigned different roles, such as mediator, editor, or commenter.

 Relevance of code review systems